phrase/phrase-android/README.md

 Other supported logging values: `None`, `Error`, `Warning`, `Info`, `Debug`, `Verbose`

 ### Custom app version
 The SDK uses the app version by default to return a release which matches the release constraints for the min and max version.
-The app version must use semantic versioning otherwise no translation update is returned.
+The app version must follow semantic versioning.
+Otherwise, no translations updates will be returned.
 In case the app does not use semantic versioning it is possible to manually override the used app version.

 Example:
 `Phrase.setAppVersion("3.2.4");`